TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 - Connect a Hobbywing 1080 ESC to the ESC port (GND, V+ and Sig)
 - Adjust the ESC parameters, using the programming card as described on the top of "Adjustments.h"
 - I do not recommend any other ESC
 - The ESC is controlled by the cound controller, rather than directly by the receiver.
 This allows to use the unique "virtual inertia" feature.
+NOTE: Use this feature at your own risk!
+I'm not responsible, if any damage is caused.
+It's running very stable and I never had an issue, but you never know.
 - "escPulseSpan" can be used to limit the top speed of your vehicle.
 500 = not limited, anything above 500 will limit the top speed

 ### Receiver wiring for PWM servo signals: